-So in this post I will give you all the information about the protein.
+So in this post, I will give you all the information about it.

-- Essential Amino Acids: The amino acids that the body itself can manufactre
+- Essential Amino Acids: The amino acids that the body itself can manufacture

-You may have heard from your trainer several times that muscles break up by doing the workout; that’s right, when we do any hardwork, our muscle fibers break, but when we take Protein Shake or Protein Meal, the protein present in it will compensate it.
+You may have heard from your trainer several times that muscles break up by doing the workout; that’s right when we do any hard work, our muscle fibers break, but when we take Protein Shakes or Protein Meal, the protein present in it will compensate it.
 And recovering muscles, our body uses the protein to make enzymes, hormones, and other body chemicals in the body, for this it can be said that this is a very important building block which can be found in bones, muscles, cartilage, skin, And it is necessary for blood to be formed and.

 1- Protein concentrates